mebusy/notes/dev_notes/AI_CS188_CPS.md

 Cross off values that violate a constraint when added to the existing assignment.

-idea : keep track of all of the unassigned variables , keep track of what values they might reasonably take when we finally get to them.
+Idea : keep track of all of the unassigned variables , keep track of what values they might reasonably take when we finally get to them.

-in forward checking every time I assign a variable which collapses its domain to a single choice for now , I checked to see whether there are other unassigned variables that have some illegal values when I take into account that new assignment.
+In forward checking every time I assign a variable which collapses its domain to a single choice for now, I checkto see whether there are other unassigned variables that have some illegal values when I take into account that new assignment.

 example